 Not only did I find the decor amazing, but so too were the drinks.
 Casablanca makes the best Margaritas I have had outside North America.

 I had already heard at this point that cocktails at Casablanca cost 500 Ksh a glass.
-I wasn’t sure that they could pull off cocktails worth that price.
-I was completely wrong!
+I wasn’t sure that they could pull off cocktails worth that price, but I was wrong.

 Fast forward about a year.